-In December 2019, SES ASTRA Services Europe S.A. reduced its share premium by EUR 300.0 million which was settled by: the assignment of a long-term loan receivable from HD Plus GmbH of EUR 60.0 million; through the current account with the Company of EUR 140.0 million; the assignment of a short-term loan receivable to SES Media Solutions GmbH of EUR 70.0 million; and the assignment of a short-term loan receivable from HD Plus GmbH of EUR 30.0 million " see note 4.
+In December 2019, SES ASTRA Services Europe S.A. reduced its share premium by EUR 300.0 million which was settled by: the assignment of a long-term loan receivable from HD Plus GmbH of EUR 60.0 million; through the current account with the Company of EUR 140.0 million; the assignment of a short-term loan receivable to SES Media Solutions GmbH of EUR 70.0 million; and the assignment of a short-term loan receivable from HD Plus GmbH of EUR 30.0 million; the assignment of a short-term loan receivable from HD Plus GmbH of EUR 30.0 million; and the assignment of a short-term loan receivable from HD Plus GmbH of EUR 30.0 million (see Note 4).